mvolkmann/blog/src/web-dev-tips.md

 provides a JavaScript API for fetching resources, typically using HTTP.
-It defines a single function, {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch", "fetch" %} that takes a URL that identifies a resource (or a {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/API/Request", "Request" %} object) and an optional options object.
+It defines a single function, {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch", "fetch" %}, that takes a URL that identifies a resource (or a {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/API/Request", "Request" %} object) and an optional options object.
 The options object can include the following properties:

-- `method`: This is an HTTP method name such as
-  `GET`, `POST`, `PUT`, or `DELETE`.
+- `method`: This is an HTTP method name, such as `GET`, `POST`, `PUT`, or `DELETE`.
 - `headers`: This is an object whose keys are request header names and whose values are their values.